sco0ter/babbler/xmpp-client/src/site/markdown/xep/pubsub.md

 If you want to publish personal data to the service, you can do it in the same way as described above.

-Here's a sample to publish your geo location:
+Here\'s a sample to publish your geo location:

 ```java
 PubSubService pubSubService = pubSubManager.createPersonalEventingService();